-Given the unprecedented numbers of public servants who are expected to retire over the coming decade, there certainly has never been a better time to consider a career in the government or in the broader public sector.
-However, we have heard from many of our students that the skills learned in the MPPAL program are also highly useful in private sector careers from banking to insurance because of their regular engagement with the public sector, for example in government relations.
+Given the unprecedented numbers of public servants who are expected to retire over the coming decade, there certainly has never been a better time to consider a career in government or in the broader public sector.
+That said, we have heard from many of our students that the skills learned in the MPPAL program are also highly desirous in private sector careers such as the finance, insurance sectors, and other non-governmental organizations (NGOs) owing to their public sector intersections.

-York University has long been a leader in championing social justice and diversity.
-The MPPAL program adds a special focus on law, ethics and good governance to this.
-We boast an exceptionally large number of teaching award-winning or -nominated faculty members, whose research engages with these themes from the perspective of economics, sociology, political science, business, finance, human resource management and law.
-They also bring a wide range of public sector backgrounds and connections to the table, that makes them an interesting crowd to hang out with.
+York University remains a leader in championing social justice and diversity.
+The MPPAL program is aligned with this York long standing philosophy and the program’s special focus on law, ethics and good governance; moreover, the MPPAL program boasts a significant complement of award-winning teachers, individuals dedicated to teaching whose research imbricates the disciplines of economics, sociology, political science, business, finance, human resource management and law.
+Our professors and professional instructors bring a wide range of public sector backgrounds, theoretical knowledge and real-world experiences, making the MPPAL program the top choice amongst our candidates.

 I invite you to further explore our program and get to know our superlative faculty members and alumni by scrolling through their profiles.
 Please feel free to contact me directly or Ms. Jasmattie Jewan, the MPPAL graduate program assistant, should you have any questions.

 Naomi C. Couto,